GetStream/stream-chat-react-native/COOKBOOK.md

 The type definition for `Channel` provide a full overview of the customizations available.
 A small sample of what is possible is can be seen in modifying `hasFilePicker`, `messageContentOrder`, and `supportedReactions`.

-**NOTE:** When `messageContentOrder` is changed the default styling no longer matches the design as the bottom inner corder does not a have a radius.
-This can be altered using the `theme`, or more appropriately in this case by using `myMessageTheme` which will apply a theme to only the current users messages.
+**NOTE:** When `messageContentOrder` is changed the default styling no longer matches the design as the bottom inner corner does not a have a radius.
+This can be altered using the `theme`, or more appropriately in this case to both `theme` and `myMessageTheme`. `myMessageTheme` will apply a theme to only the current users messages and thus allow for differing styles on sent and received messages.

 <table>
   <tr>